stinodego/python-ci/README.md

 [uv](https://docs.astral.sh/uv/) is an amazing, modern tool for developing Python packages.

-Note that the dependency specification for this repository contains two [dependency groups](https://docs.astral.sh/uv/concepts/projects/dependencies/#dependency-groups):
+Note that the dependency specification for this repository contains a single `dev` [dependency group](https://docs.astral.sh/uv/concepts/projects/dependencies/#dependency-groups).

-- `test`: Includes all testing dependencies.
-- `lint`: Includes all linting dependencies.
-This can be useful to help your IDE do autoformatting or show in-line linting errors.

-Having these development dependencies in separate groups makes it easy to install only the required dependencies in the CI workflows.
+With the speed that uv offers, it's not really required to further split this out into a `test` and `lint` group, for example.
+Furthermore, using `dev` is the default and this offers some minor integration benefits.

 ## GitHub Actions